SpenceKonde/ATTinyCore/avr/extras/ATtiny_1634.md

 ADC Channels | 12
 PWM Channels | 4
 Interfaces | 2x UART, USI, slave I2C
-Clock options | Internal 1/8MHz, external crystal or clock* up to 12MHz, overclocking to 16MHz.
+Clock options | Internal 1/8MHz, external crystal or clock up to 12MHz, overclocking to 16MHz.

-* Manual steps required.
-See notes in README under "Using external CLOCK (not crystal).

 The ATtiny1634R has a more tightly factory calibrated internal oscillator.
 It is otherwise identical, has the same signature, and is interchangible.